moba/installnotes/client/gnupg.md

     gpg --quiet --batch --yes --output $KEYID-secret-subkeys.gpg --export-secret-subkeys $KEYID gpg --quiet --batch --yes --output $KEYID-secret-master-key.gpg --export-secret-keys $KEYID gpg --quiet --batch --yes --output $KEYID-public.gpg --export $KEYID

+  * master key: capability certify ( = for signing keys)
+  * separate subkeys for each other capability
+  * set an expiration date on the master key and the subkeys. remind yourself to rotate subkeys and move the master key expiration date before it expires. i find 6 months to 1 year a reasonable span.

 ## regular keyring: import only subkeys